jeftegoes/EnglishStudyAndContent/README.md

     - No, I'm not.
   - What time do you wake up?
     - I **usually** wake up at 08 am.
+  - Sarah always goes out on Sunday evenings.
+  - Ben and Emma often go for lunch together.
+  - Sometimes she does her homework with friends.
+  - Usually they study on their own.

+## 14.1.
+Daily routine

 - What time do you go to bed?
   - I go to bed at 10 pm.
 - Where do you have lunch?
   - I have lunch at home.

-## 13.1.
-Daily routine

 - Everyday verbs:
   - Go to Bed.
   - Have / Eat breakfest.